pagkly/Zed/Investopedia3/Standard Deduction.md

 ## Understanding the Standard Deduction

-Income tax is the amount of money that the federal or state government takes from your taxable income**.** It is important to note that taxable income and [total income earned](https://www.investopedia.com/terms/g/gross_earnings.asp) for the year are not the same.
+Income tax is the amount of money that the federal or state government takes from your taxable income**.** It is important to note that taxable income and [[total income earned]](https://www.investopedia.com/terms/g/gross_earnings.asp) for the year are not the same.
 This is because the government allows a portion of the total income earned to be subtracted or deducted to reduce the income that will be taxed.
 Taxable income is usually smaller than total income due to deductions, which help to reduce your tax bill.

 You can select one of two types of deductions: itemized deductions or the standard deduction.
 Whichever one you choose is up to you, but you cannot use both.
-The itemized deduction option allows you to list all your tax-deductible expenses for the year, such as [property tax](https://www.investopedia.com/terms/p/propertytax.asp), [medical expenses](https://www.investopedia.com/terms/m/medical-expenses.asp), [eligible charity donations](https://www.investopedia.com/terms/c/charitabledonation.asp), [gambling losses](https://www.investopedia.com/terms/g/gamblingloss.asp), and other costs incurred that influence your bottom line tax figure.
+The itemized deduction option allows you to list all your tax-deductible expenses for the year, such as [[property tax]](https://www.investopedia.com/terms/p/propertytax.asp), [[medical expenses]](https://www.investopedia.com/terms/m/medical-expenses.asp), [[eligible charity donations]](https://www.investopedia.com/terms/c/charitabledonation.asp), [[gambling losses]](https://www.investopedia.com/terms/g/gamblingloss.asp), and other costs incurred that influence your bottom line tax figure.
 1

 Normally, if the total value of itemized deductions is higher than the standard deduction, you would itemize.
 Otherwise, you should opt for the standard deduction.1